givensuman/reactutilities/src/hooks/useHover/README.md

 # useHover

 The `useHover` hook is a simple way to detect whether the mouse pointer is hovering over a specified element or not.
-It simplifies the process of monitoring hover state changes in React applications by providing a consistent API that you can use to track hover events.
+It simplifies the process of handling hover events in React applications by providing a consistent API that you can use to detect hover state changes.

 ## Usage